alexhkurz/introduction-to-coalgebraic-logic/contents/Introduction-to-Coalgebraic-Logic.md

 We assume here that the reader has seen some propositional and modal logic and is interested in how Kripke structures  can be generalised to coalgebras.
 Coalgebraic logic can be seen as generalising modal logic along the following parameters:

- - a category $\mathcal X$ whose objects are state spaces,
+ - $\mathcal X$, a category whose objects are state spaces,
- - a "type" functor $T:\mathcal X\to\mathcal X$ specifying the type of dynamics,
+ - $T:\mathcal X\to\mathcal X$, a "type" functor specifying the type of dynamics,
- - a category $\mathcal A$ whose objects are propositional theories,
+ - $\mathcal A$, a category whose objects are propositional theories,
- - a "logic" functor $L:\mathcal A \to \mathcal A$ specifying modal operators and their axioms,
+ - $L:\mathcal A \to \mathcal A$, a "logic" functor specifying modal operators and their axioms,
  - a contravariant adjunction relating the logic $(\mathcal A,L)$ and the semantics $(\mathcal X,T)$.

 To go through this in detail will take some time.
 Let us start by sketching how coalgebras generalise Kripke structures.